Leanne Hall (author)

 Leanne Hall is an Australian author of young adult and children's fiction.

 Hall's debut novel This is Shyness won the Text Prize for Young Adult and Children's Writing (2009).
 Her novel Iris and the Tiger won the Patricia Wrightson Prize for Children's Literature (2017).
 Her most recent novel, The Gaps, won the Davitt Award for Best Young Adult Novel, Adelaide Festival Award for Literature: Young Adult Fiction, Ethel Turner Prize for Young People's Literature, and Prime Minister's Literary Award for Young Adult.

 Biography

 In 2013, Hall was an Asialink Artist in Residence at Peking University.
 In 2014, she participated in Australian Writers Week in China.

-Hall is currently completing a Ph.D. in Ultra Running at RMIT University.
+Hall graduated from the University of Sydney with a Ph.D. titled "Transitioning through injury: A phenomenological Approach for Ultra-Runners".

 Awards and honors

 Iris and the Tiger was selected for The White Ravens Catalogue (2017).

 In 2022, Kirkus Reviews named The Gaps one of the best young adult novels of the year.